balcortex/100_days_code_web_development/README.md

 ## Day 126 - 2024/01/30

 Today I learned about three advanced CSS selectors: the child, the adjacent sibling, and the general sibling combinators.

+## Day 127 - 2024/01/31

+Today I learned about pseudo-classes, which allow us to apply CSS rules to elements in a specific state (like if the mouse is over it)